Kungu-Prince/elarian-micro-banking/README.md

 Installation:
        Clone the repository:

          https://github.com/Kungu-Prince/elarian-micro-banking.git

   Navigate to the project directory:
     bash

           cd API BANKING

   Install dependencies

            pip install -r requirements.txt

 Set up environment variables:
 Create a .env file in the root directory.
 Add the following environment variables:
- Run this in your command prompt terminal where you project is for it the environ variables to be saved makefile
+ Run this in your command prompt terminal where your project is in for its  environ variables to be saved makefile

       MONGODB_URI=<your_MongoDB_URI_here>
      AFRICASTALKING_USERNAME=<your_AfricasTalking_username_here>
       AFRICASTALKING_API_KEY=<your_AfricasTalking_API_key_here>

 Run the application:

       python app.py

 Usage: